Doghouse-Mike/my-notes/content/Using dataview.md

 Frontmatter in YAML, as above

-Not sure that’s working.
-Needs 3 “-“ above/below, but I seem to get — when I get to two.
+Not sure that's working.
+Needs 3 "-" above/below, but I seem to get — when I get to two.
 Spaces and then deleting them seems to work.
 Probably a setting somewhere to not put the big bois in.

 Offers list, table, and task view